venkatavinayvarma/FreeCodecamp_CatPage/README.md

-# This is my cate page
+# This is my cat page
 # coded by vinay varma with help from free code camp